 Monthly cleaning of the door gaskets can extend the life of your freezer.
 Simply wiping down the gaskets with a soft cloth once a month can stop dust and dirt from impeding the gasket seal.
 Additionally, cleaning the freezer gasket regularly can help you check for any cracks, tears, frost build up, or warping.

-While there is a wide variety of ultra-low temperature freezers, they all have something in common: they need care and maintenance to keep them at top performance.
+While there is a wide variety of ultra-low temperature freezers used in labs across New York, they all have something in common: they need care and maintenance to keep them at top performance.
 These 4 simple steps will help ensure your units longevity, as well as maximize its efficiency.

 |Call for Immediate Service|